 IS STAGE-FRIGHT A NEUROSIS ?

 To say the same again but with different words (this subject deserves repetition): throughout millions of years of human evolution, our communication abilities have developed in intimate relations and within small groups of familiar people.
-Mass-communication and performances for large numbers of unfamiliar people, are a relatively new and rare invention on an evolutionary scale.
-During most of the history of humanity, if we were being carefully observed by a large group of strangers it probably meant that we were about to be converted into lunch for the neighbouring tribe or executed.
-This fear is instinctual, programmed into our genes, so it’s not surprising that even in normal people (non-musicians), the most frequently encountered terror is that of public speaking.
+Mass communication, and performances for large numbers of unfamiliar people, are a relatively new and rare invention on an evolutionary scale.
+During most of the history of humanity, if we were being carefully observed by a large group of strangers it probably meant that we were about to be converted into lunch for the neighbouring tribe, sentenced for a crime or sacrificed to the gods.
+So this fear of being the focus of exclusive collective attention is instinctual, programmed into our genes, and it’s therefore not surprising that even in “normal” people (non-musicians), the most frequently encountered terror is that of public speaking.
 A neolithic man watching a modern-day music performance would probably think that the musician was passionately pleading to have his life spared!
 Even young children are usually very shy at the thought of having to perform in front of many others, at least for the first time.
 (Then, if it goes well, they get a liking for it and you can’t keep them off the stage!).

 All this shows that fear of performing is actually “normal”, whereas “enjoying performing” is a learned skill, an acquired taste.
 The following quote is by a now-very-successful singer who started her performing “career” slowly and was allowed to overcome her fear gradually: “In those early days, I wouldn’t turn around to face (sing to) the audience.
 I was too frightened.
 But nobody forced me and I slowly turned around, slowly opened my eyes, slowly began to say hello.
 And now they can’t shut me up!”